 Protein is needed for growth of children, to repair and form muscles, to maintain organs, for immunity and also for satiety at every meal.
 It is best o incorporate protein in some form in each meal.

 On an average, you need about 0.8 – 1 gm. of protein per Kg. of bodyweight.
 So an adult of 60 Kgs. will need 60 gms. of protein approximately daily.
 Growing children and children undergoing growth spurts will need more.
 If you are an adult who works out regularly, you may need more protein in your diet to build muscle mass.

 A good approach is to break that down to 3 meals in a day and accordingly incorporate about 20 gm. each meal (for a 60 kg. adult).

 Here are some the top protein sources for vegetarian and vegan diets:

 Most vegetarians consume milk and its products.
 If you do drink milk, include curd in your diet, add paneer and cheese for a good protein add-on.
 I religiously add a bowl of curd to my meals.

-Soy milk, soya bean nuggets, edamame and tofu are excellent sources of protein for those who do not like milk or even otherwise.
-Add them to your diet.
+Soy milk, soya bean nuggets, edamame and tofu are excellent sources of protein for vegan or even otherwise.
+I have these on a regular basis.